MahaDAO/governence-contracts/README.md

 - Cannot transfer the NFT
 - Cannot withdraw the underlying `MAHA`
-- Cannot merge the NFT with another one
+- Cannot merge the NFT with another NFT

 ### Calculating MAHAX